 Once you have taken a stroll through the glorious grounds, stop off at the café and grab a bite to eat.
 The gift shop will also offer locally-produced food, crafts and everything garden related!

 Pendennis Castle is a great day out for all the family and is definitely one to visit for lovers of history and stunning views.

 The castle is one of Henry VIII’s most beautiful coastal fortresses, and its picturesque location is hard not to admire!
 Once you have taken a stroll around the incredible castle and have learned all about its fascinating history, take a trip to the tea room to enjoy a classic Cornish cream tea.

 Dogs are welcome at Pendennis Castle all year round, as long as they are kept on a lead.

-If you’re interested in a dog-friendly holiday to Cornwall, check out our dog-friendly cottages and start planning your perfect stay today!
+If you’re interested in a dog-friendly holiday to Cornwall, check out our dog-friendly cottages in our luxury holiday park in Cornwall and start planning your perfect stay today!